semgrep/semgrep/README.md

 - Combines the speed and customization of `grep` with the precision of traditional static analysis tools
 - No painful domain-specific language; Semgrep rules look like the source code you’re targeting
 - Batteries included with hundreds of existing community rules for OWASP Top 10 issues and common mistakes
-- Run it in CI, at pre-commit, or in the editor
+- Runs in CI, at pre-commit, or in the editor
 - Runs offline on uncompiled code

 Semgrep supports: